serimmmmm/openmusichistory/bach_wilhelm_friedemann_three_duets_for_two_violas.md

 ## The Instrument Used During Wilhelm Fridemann Bach's Time

 <img src="./bach_wilhelm_friedemann_viola.png" alt="instrument" style="width:35%;" />

+Credit : An image of viola created by Gemini 2.5pro, June 10.
+2025, 00:30am

 W.F.
 Bach played the organ and he also left a piece for violas

 [Back to TOC](#table-of-contents)